Join Our FREE Live Webinar

 5. Real Estate Investment Groups (REIGs)

 Real Estate Investment Groups, or REIGs, offer an intermediary solution for investors desiring the income benefits of rental properties but wishing to avoid the direct responsibilities and complexities of property management.
-Acting somewhat parallel to mutual funds in the real estate realm, REIGs allow multiple investors to pool their resources and invest in large-scale properties or portfolios.
+Similar to mutual funds, REIGs allow multiple investors to pool their resources and invest in large-scale properties or portfolios.
+As a result, they are a great way to learn how to invest in real estate without putting too much on the line.

 An REIG typically involves a parent company acquiring properties (often apartment complexes or condos) and then selling them to individual investors.
 While an investor may own one or several units within the complex, the overarching management of the entire property—including maintenance, tenant vetting, and marketing—is overseen by the REIG company.
 In return for these services, the company deducts a percentage from the monthly rental income.